ietf-wg-alto/draft-ietf-alto-path-vector/basic.md

 the Property Map part of the multipart response.
 Meanwhile, for persistent ANEs whose entity domain name has the format of "PROPMAP.ane" where PROPMAP is the name of a Property Map resource, PROPMAP is the defining resource of these ANEs.
+Persistent entities are `persistent` because standalone queries can be made by an ALTO client to their defining resources when the connection to the Path Vector service is closed.

 For example, the defining resource of ".ane:NET1" is the Property Map part that contains this identifier, i.e., the ANE entity ".ane:NET1" is self-defined.
 The